 - Silicon: Silicon is the most widely used material as if offers high levels of performance for most applications and it offers low manufacturing costs.
 The technology for silicon is well established and silicon diodes can be made cheaply.
 The forward turn on voltage is around 0.6V, which is high for some applications, although for Schottky diodes it is less.

 - Germanium: Germanium is less widely used and but offers a low turn on voltage of around 0.2 to 0.3 V.

-- Forward voltage drop, Vf: Any electronics device passing current will develop a resulting voltage across it and this diode characteristic is of great importance, especially for power rectification where power losses will be higher for a high forward voltage drop.
-Also RF diodes often need a small forward voltage drop as signals may be small but still need to overcome it.
+Forward voltage drop, Vf: Any electronics device passing current will develop a resulting voltage across it and this diode characteristic is of great importance, especially for power rectification where power losses will be higher for a high forward voltage drop.
+Also diodes for RF designs often need a small forward voltage drop as signals may be small but still need to overcome it.

 The voltage across a PN junction diode arise for two reasons.
 The first of the nature of the semiconductor PN junction and results from the turn-on voltage mentioned above.
 This voltage enables the depletion layer to be overcome and for current to flow.
 The second arises from the normal resistive losses in the device.
 As a result a figure for the forward voltage drop are a specified current level will be given.
 This figure is particularly important for rectifier diodes where significant levels of current may be passed.

 Particularly for power rectification diodes, a graph of the forward voltage drop for various current levels is normally provided within the data sheet.
 This will have a band of typical figures and using this the range of voltage drop can be determined for the anticipated current levels to be carried.
 It is possible to then determine the power that will be dissipated into e junction area of the diode.